 Legacy metrics

-In October 2024, CoreWeave migrated its metrics backend.
-The new backend reliably contains data from October 21, 2024 onward.
-If you need metrics collected before that date, query the Legacy Prometheus host in addition to the primary endpoints above.
-The Legacy service exposes the same Prometheus HTTP API paths (for example /api/v1/query and /api/v1/query_range).
+If your queries cover dates before the October 2024 backend migration, query the Legacy Prometheus host to retrieve that historical data.
+CoreWeave migrated its metrics backend in October 2024, and the new backend reliably contains data from October 21, 2024 onward.
+For metrics collected before that date, query the Legacy Prometheus host in addition to the preceding primary endpoints.
+The Legacy service exposes the same Prometheus HTTP API paths (for example, /api/v1/query and /api/v1/query_range).

 | Host | Use |